Register Interest

 Patrolling in my community

-In the afternoon, I began patrolling my community in uniform.
+In the afternoon, I begin patrolling my community in uniform.
 This is a brilliant opportunity for me to make connections and continue to engage with other community members to hear about any potential local issues.

-Conflict Resolution
+Conflict resolution

 A Day in the Life - Neighbourhood Policing

-School Engagement
+School engagement

 Once a week, I work in a complex secondary school, building relationships with young people who are at risk of criminal exploitation.
 By being a visible and approachable presence, I gain their trust and provide support where needed.

 A key focus of my current work is understanding the root cause of why young people carry knives.
-I spent time speaking with students during my visit at the secondary school about their experiences and concerns, particularly around knife crime.
+I spend time speaking with students during my visit at the secondary school about their experiences and concerns, particularly around knife crime.

-Community Outreach
+Community outreach

 Review

-Meeting with my PDC
+Meeting with my coach

 A Day in the Life - Academy

-Detention and Custody Session
+Detention and custody session

-Arrest Practice
+Arrest practice

-Syndicate Time
+Syndicate time

 What support do i get?